Penang National Park or Taman Negara Penang (Malay) may be Malaysia’s smallest national park at only 23 sq km! But it is not without its treasures!

-The forested park sits close to the coast and is teaming with all sorts of tropical wildlife!
-Like silvered leaf monkeys, monitor lizards and many species of birds!
+The forested park sits close to the coast and is teaming with tropical wildlife like monkeys, monitor lizards and many species of birds!

-The information they require is your departure date and number of people in your group.
+Registration is via a QR code that will direct you to a short Google form.
+The information they require is your departure date, IC number (if Malaysian), intended destination as well as activities, and number of people in your group.

 However, there is a small fee for the canopy walkway – RM5 for adults and RM3 for children.

-You can take the right fork to head to Monkey Beach and Muka Head Lighthouse!
+You can take the right fork to head to Monkey Beach and Muka Head Lighthouse.
+Or you can go left to see the turtle sanctuary at Pantai Keracut, Teluk Kampi, and further on to Bukit Batu Itam!

-If you start early, you may be able to see everything in one day!
+If you start early, have great fitness as well as a tolerance to high heat and humidity, you may be able to see everything in one day.

 Route 1 – Penang National Park Office – Pantai Teluk Aling – Monkey Beach – Muka Head Lighthouse